visitishan/Dynamic_DNS/README.md

 So to have a solution for this, I started building something of my own.

 The ddns_client.py script logs in into my Tenda WiFi router and scrapes out the current WAN ip assigned by the ISP.
 It then sends the WAN ip to the ddns_server.php script on a web server.
 The scraping and ip sending process is performed in every 2-5 minutes.
 The IP is recieved by ddns_server.php file and is then updated into a text file stored into the same directory.
-The ddns_server script is alread linked with a Domain Name.
+The ddns_server script is already linked with a Domain Name.
 So whenever the domain name is called, the ddns_server script reads back the ip text file and redirects the domain name to the current WAN ip.
 This is how, even after a new ip is assigned by my ISP, my server is still accessible.

 This is just a basic solution that I found to solve the issue.
 If you have a better solution, your contributions are welcomed. 😊